 By SARAH HURWITZ

-PORTLAND, Oregon (KPTV) — As the Pacific Northwest prepares for colder weather and potential snow in the forecast, outreach organizations are ramping up to help those living on the streets.
+PORTLAND, Oregon (KPTV) — In the cold weather, outreach teams are working hard to help people living on the streets.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.